 • Arrange regular communication despite time zone differences.

-• Confirm offshore teams understand Australian requirements and deadlines clearly.
+• Confirm offshore teams understand your requirements and deadlines clearly.

 • Perform regular knowledge assessments or refresher sessions.